 Members who are uncertain or require assistance can contact our ASU ASSIST workplace advisors on 9342 3300 for advice or email us at firstname.lastname@example.org

 Federal Awards and New Modern Awards

-On January 1, 2010, the Federal Government created 122 new modern awards from thousands of various state-based and federal awards.
-Therefore, there are now new Modern Awards for ASU members working in call centres, legal, airlines, freight, the community sector, administration and finance.
+In 2010, the Federal Government created 122 new modern awards from thousands of various state-based and federal awards.
+These Modern Awards cover ASU members working in call centres, the legal sector, airlines, freight, the community sector, administration and finance.
 To find out the conditions of your Modern Award go to the Fair Work Commission Website here.
 But remember: if you have negotiated a better workplace deal through an EBA, then your working conditions are determined by that EBA.

 Collective Agreements/Enterprise Bargaining Agreements